 This list of the biggest and best auto shows in Japan appears in calendar order, and take the form of shows, exhibitions and conventions rather than races or demonstrations.

 Tokyo Auto Salon - Chiba

-Chiba’s massive Makuhari Messe is surely the only facility in Japan that can handle the souped up madness of Tokyo Auto Salon which is set to spread its impressive bulk across exhibition halls 1-11 of Makuhari Messe in 2018.
-Organizers, the Tokyo Auto Salon Committee, are promising some 442 exhibitors, showcasing over 800 cars for 2018, the 36th edition of the event.
-For the past three consecutive years Tokyo Auto Salon has seen over 300,000 petrol heads pour through its doors and organizers are expecting even more for this year’s event.
+Chiba’s massive Makuhari Messe is surely the only facility in Japan that can handle the souped up madness of Tokyo Auto Salon which is set to spread its impressive bulk across exhibition halls 1-11 of Makuhari Messe in 2019.
+Organizers, the Tokyo Auto Salon Committee, are promising TAS 2019 will be held on a largest-ever scale after some 442 exhibitors, showcasing over 800 cars showed up for TAS 2018, the 36th edition of the event.
+For the past four consecutive years Tokyo Auto Salon has seen over 300,000 petrol heads pour through its doors and organizers are expecting even more for this year’s event.

 If the Tokyo Motor Show is the realm of middle-aged men in comfortable jeans, sensible shoes and leather jackets, Tokyo Auto Salon is its antithesis -- a passion parade of kitted out rides, tuned up with the latest tech and dressed up in the loudest go-faster stripes.
 In short, it’s the kind of thing that would make Alan Partridge weep, but will have those motorists with a sense of flare crawling up the walls.